dotnet/performance/src/benchmarks/README.md

 ## .NET Core 2.0 vs .NET Core 2.1

-If you want to compare .NET Core 2.0 vs .NET Core 2.1 you can just pass `-- --core20 --core21`.
-You can also build a custom config and mark selected runtime as baseline, then all the results will be scaled to the baseline.
+If you want to compare .NET Core 2.0 vs .NET Core 2.1 you need to provide the framework monikers:

+`base Core --tfm netcoreapp2.0 diff Core --tfm netcoreapp2.1`

+Or in the code:

 ```cs
 Add(Job.Default.With(Runtime.Core).With(CsProjCoreToolchain.From(NetCoreAppSettings.NetCoreApp20)).WithId("Core 2.0").AsBaseline());